Health and Travel Alerts Learn More Left arrow

 The best way to follow a visit to El Yunque is with a refreshing dip into the tantalizingly clear waters of the island’s coast, where some of the best beaches in Puerto Rico are located.

-Continuing with the theme of visiting protected, important sites, there’s also the option to snorkel or dive in Escambrón Marine Park.
+Continuing with the theme of visiting protected, important sites, there’s also the option to visit Escambrón Marine Park, home to some of the best snorkeling in Puerto Rico.

 Beautiful corals and marine life in Escambrón Marine Park